linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 02 Determinants of Interest Rates.md

 A comparison of market yields on securities, assuming all characteristics except maturity are the same.

 Interest rates are also related to the term to maturity of a security.
 This relationship is often called the term structure of interest rates or the yield curve.
 The term structure of interest rates compares interest rates on securities, assuming that all characteristics (i.e., default risk, liquidity risk) except maturity are the same.
 The change in required interest rates as the maturity of a security changes is called the maturity premium (MP).
 The MP, or the difference between the required yield on long- and short-term securities of the same characteristics except maturity can be positive, negative, or zero.
 The term structure of interest rates for U.S. Treasury securities is the most frequently reported and analyzed yield curve.
 The shape of the yield curve on Treasury securities has taken many forms over the years, but the three most common shapes are shown in Figure 2-7.
 In Panel a, the yield curve on February 18, 2018, yields rise steadily with maturity when the yield curve is upward sloping.
 This is the most common yield curve, so that on average the MP is positive.
 Panel b shows an inverted or downward-sloping yield curve, reported on August 15, 2019, for which yields decline as maturity increases.
-Inverted yield curves do not generally last very long, yet is often a sign of an impending economic downturn.
+Inverted yield curves do not generally last very long, yet it is often a sign of an impending economic downturn.
 Finally, Panel c shows a flat yield curve, reported on December 18, 2018, in which the yield is virtually unaffected by the term to maturity.

 Note that these yield curves may reflect factors other than investors' preferences for the maturity of a security, since in reality there may be liquidity differences among the securities traded at different points along the yield curve.
 For example, yields on newly issued 30-year Treasury bonds may be less than yields on (seasoned issues) 10-year Treasury bonds if investors prefer new ("on the run") securities to previously issued ("off the run") securities.
 Specifically, since (historically) the Treasury issues new 10-year notes and 30-year bonds only at the long end of the maturity spectrum, an existing 10-year Treasury bond would have to have been issued 20 years previously (i.e., it was originally a 30-year bond when it was issued 20 years previously).
 The increased demand for the newly issued "liquid" 30-year Treasury bonds relative to the less liquid 10-year Treasury bonds can be large enough to push the equilibrium interest rate on the 30-year Treasury bonds below that on the 10-year Treasury bonds and even below short-term rates.
 In the next section, we review three major theories that are often used to explain the shape of the yield curve.